qradiolink/qradiolink/docs/README_SVXlink_interoperation.md

 * **UDP audio TX port** (default 4938).
 This is the UDP port where qradiolink listens for audio samples to be transmitted over the air.
 Needs to match the port defined for TX in the streaming application.
 In svxlink, the [Tx1] audio device option will look like this: AUDIO_DEV=udp:127.0.0.1:4938

 * **SVXlink squelch PTY path** (default /tmp/sql_pty): in the General settings tab, this is the path of a pseudo-tty used by SVXlink to control squelch.
 Needs to match setting PTY_PATH in the [Rx1] section of svxlink.
 Also, the squelch detector in svxlink needs to be set to PTY: SQL_DET=PTY (also in the [Rx1] section).
+This setting is only useful if squelch is controlled by qradiolink (normal squelch and / or CTCSS squelch).

 * **UDP audio**: this button (in the Base station tab) needs to be enabled once RX and TX have been enabled in qradiolink.
 If starting qradiolink headless from the command line, use this command argument to enable UDP streaming: